Appeal to Support Disadvantaged Students

-The University of Newcastle has launched its second Annual Appeal to raise money for the Shaping Futures Scholarship Fund, which provides $4,000 scholarships for academically gifted students facing hardship.
+The fundraising campaign aims to raise donations for the Shaping Futures Scholarship Fund, which provides $4,000 scholarships for disadvantaged students.

-Vice-Chancellor Professor Caroline McMillen said for her, the Appeal was personal and embodied the University’s commitment to equity.
+Vice-Chancellor Professor Caroline McMillen said the Annual Appeal embodied the University's commitment to equity.

-The Annual Appeal runs until the beginning of next year.
-Donations can be made through the University Foundation on 02 4921 7453 or at www.newcastle.edu.au/foundation/annual-appeal
+Donations can be made through the University of Newcastle Foundation on 02 4921 7453 or online at the University website.